 Today, not only can I hold a handstand, I can hold the human flag.
 I can do one-arm pushups (feet together!) and pistol squats.
 I have a 6-pack plus a mini one on my back.
 It’s amazing how my body feels today but it’s something I can’t explain.

 What’s more amazing is how the philosophy to achieve success carries over to anything.
-Commit to do things you’ve dreamed of and you just might surprise yourself.
+Commit to

 Start small and easy…very small and easy.